exaring/matroschka-prober/docs/config.md

 </div>
 <div class="dt">

-Port used to listen for returned packets
+Base port used to listen for returned packets.
+If multiple paths are defined, each will take the next available port starting from <base_port>.

 </div>